 - Global Supply Chain, Fantastic Corporation – Business Expansion: Managing a Global Supply Chain

 - Business Continuity, Fantastic Corporation – Unexpected Disruptions: Supply Chain Risk and Resiliency

 - Manufacturing Supply Chain, Java Furniture Company – Indonesia: Sales and Operations Planning (S&OP)

 - Real-Time Supply Chain – Zara Clothing Company Supply Chain: Zara’s Success is Supply Chain Driven

 DISASTER RESPONSE / HUMANITARIAN SUPPLY CHAINS

 - Disaster Response Supply Chain – Flooding Scenario: Challenges of Disaster Response Logistics

 - Humanitarian Supply Chain (CIV) – Syria Evacuation Scenario: M&OP for Joint Humanitarian Logistics

 MILITARY SUPPLY CHAINS

-- Burma Campaign – 1944 Invasion of India: Bold Strategy Cannot Succeed without Good Supply Chains
+- Burma Campaign – 1944 Invasion of India: Bold Strategy Cannot Succeed without Suitable Supply Chains

-- Humanitarian Supply Chain (MIL) – Syria Evacuation Scenario: M&OP for Joint Humanitarian Logistics
+- Humanitarian Supply Chain (MIL) – Syria Evacuation Scenario: M&OP for Military Logistics Planning